 We went to the Volvo Beurs in Rosmalen, so nice to see some beautiful Volvo’s at this exhibition.
 Especially the P1800 / S / E / ES section, it was good for motivation to see some 1800’s in driving condition.
 Also, the parking lot was divided into sections, you had to park by type and parking was free if you’d have a Volvo!

 As a preperation for the sandblaster, I am using a chemical paint stripper so the sandblaster has an easier job.
 It seems the car has accumulated 5 layers of paint over the years and some patches of filler.
 It is hard to remove all the filler with the paint stripper, so I will leave this for the sandblaster.
 I haven’t noticed any major repairs yet, so thats good news, but we’ll see how the car looks after sandblasting.
 I suspect there will be some minor repairs visible then.
 I’m also working on cleaning up and preparing for painting of some parts of the rear + forward suspension (sway bars and such) and some other small parts and pieces.

 The whole process of restoring the car is going a bit slower than I expected it to be before I started.
 But it doesn’t matter much.
 I want it all to be done the right way, so, if it’s gonna take more time, so be it.
 I hope the car is painted and back in my garage spring 2015.
 Rebuidling the car probably will be much more fun than scraping tectyl or working with paint stripper.

-I placed the car in the restoration stand today and it works okay.
-It was originally built to fit on a Amazon, but a 1800S is almost the same, so it was a almost direct fit.
-The car is now back on its wheels again because the stand needs to be strengthened, there are some bad welds which need repair.
+I placed the car in the restoration stand and it works.
+It´s a very basic rotisserie and it was originally built to fit an Amazon, but a 1800S is almost the same so it was an almost direct fit.
+The car is now back on its wheels again because the stand needs to be strengthened.